 T cells drive immune activation and promote clearance of infections and cancer.
-However, their function can also provoke autoimmune and allergic inflammation.
-The immune system therefore employs a variety of suppressive mechanisms, known as immunoregulatory mechanisms, to restrain excessive T cell activation that would otherwise cause deleterious inflammation, or immunopathology following infection.
-Immunoregulatory mechanisms also suppress beneficial T cell responses against cancer, resulting in deleterious immunosuppression.
-Immunoregulatory mechanisms therefore function as ‘brakes’ on immune activation and have important consequences in infection, inflammation and cancer.
+However, their function can provoke autoimmune and allergic inflammation.
+The immune system therefore employs a variety of suppressive mechanisms, known as immunoregulatory mechanisms, to restrain excessive T cell activation and prevent autoimmune and allergic inflammation.
+It is now known that such suppressive mechanisms inhibit anti-tumour immunity to drive deleterious immunosuppression in cancer.
+Immunoregulatory mechanisms therefore function as ‘brakes’ within the immune system and have important consequences in infection, inflammation and cancer.

-Our research aims to uncover the molecular and cellular mechanisms underpinning immunoregulation and cancer immunosuppression.
-Fundamental discovery in the field of immunoregulation will pave the way for new therapies aimed at manipulating immune function in patients with autoimmunity and cancer.
+Our research aims to uncover the molecular and cellular mechanisms underpinning immune regulation and cancer immunosuppression.
+Fundamental discovery in the field of immunoregulation will pave the way for new therapies aimed at manipulating immune function in patients with autoimmunity and cancer (see Research).

 (For a full list see Publications)